Hearable Technology Guide

 Hearables are “self-fitting”

 Hearables provide a convenient at-home do-it-yourself solution.
-A self-guided online hearing screening app is typically used to assess hearing issues and personalize the sound amplification provided by hearables.
-In the wake of COVID-19 and a growing need for in-home and affordable hearing solutions, the self-fitting aspect of hearables has become increasingly appealing.
+A self-guided online hearing screening app is often used to assess hearing issues, with the results used to personalize the sound amplification provided by hearables.
+In the wake of COVID-19 and a growing need for in-home and affordable hearing solutions, this self-fitting aspect of hearables has become increasingly appealing.

 Many hearable devices offer built-in or online hearing assessments.
 While not as thorough as a professionally-administered audiogram, such tests are certainly better than nothing.
 Having more individuals develop awareness of their hearing health challenges at an earlier stage is a clear benefit of the emerging hearables sector, a sentiment echoed by Dr Nicholas Reed, a Johns Hopkins researcher.

 The hearables sector is one of rapid growth and change.
 Companies offering hearing-enhancement hearables run the gamut from nascent startups to established giants expanding to a new niche.
-Below are some of the top brands offering legitimate hearables for hearing enhancement at this time.
+Below are some of the top brands and products offering legitimate hearables and wearables for hearing enhancement at this time.

 Sennheiser Conversation Clear Plus